bormaxi8080/osint-timeline/DRAFT.md

 90+ dashboards for OSINT and global monitoring: https://habr.com/ru/companies/bastion/articles/806195/

+ShadowServer - Sinkholing is a technique whereby a resource used by malicious actors to control malware is taken over and redirected to a benign listener that can (to a varying degree) understand network connections coming from infected devices.
+This provides visibility of the distribution of infected devices worldwide, as well as protecting victims by preventing botnet command and control (C2) from cybercriminals: https://dashboard.shadowserver.org/

+Secjuice is a volunteer led collective of 100+ writers focused on cybersecurity, information security, network security and open source intelligence: https://www.secjuice.com/

 ----

 Google has introduced the V8 Sandbox, a mechanism designed to protect its widely-used V8 JavaScript engine from memory corruption attacks: https://www.securityweek.com/google-adds-v8-sandbox-to-chrome/